 Just as Italy did in the 15th century, Battersea is currently undergoing a Renaissance of its own with the redevelopment of Battersea Power Station and The Royal College of Art relocating to the area, following in celebrated designer Vivienne Westwood’s footsteps.
 Bunga Bunga’s arrival this summer cements the neighbourhood’s reputation as one of the capital’s epicentres of cool.
 It’s definitely the place to have some fun while enjoying honest Italian food.
 So if you love lasagne and you rave about ravioli, head down to Bunga Bunga for your pick of the pastas!

-For further information about Wednesdays at Bunga Bunga, 37 Battersea Bridge Road, London SW11 3BA, visit here.
+For further information about Wednesdays at Bunga Bunga, 37 Battersea Bridge Road, London SW11 3BA, visit the restaurant’s website here.